The Difference Between Habit and Addiction

 What is the Difference Between a Habit and an Addiction?

-The main difference between a habit and an addiction comes down to control and impact.
+The difference comes down to control and impact.
 A habit is something you do repeatedly, often without thinking, but you can usually stop or change it if you decide to.
+An addiction feels like it is in control of you.
+Even when you want to stop, something inside pushes you to keep going, even when you are aware of the harm it is causing.

-It’s easy to brush off certain behaviors as “just a habit.”
-Maybe it’s an extra drink after work, a nightly scroll through social media, or the constant urge to check your phone.
-But when that routine starts to feel less like a choice and more like something you have to do, it’s natural to wonder if there’s something deeper going on.
+It is easy to brush off certain behaviors as “just a habit.”
+Maybe it is an extra drink after work, a nightly scroll through social media, or the constant urge to check your phone.
+When that routine starts to feel less like a choice and more like something you have to do, it is natural to wonder if something deeper is going on.
+The American Society of Addiction Medicine defines addiction as a treatable, chronic medical disease in which people keep using substances or repeating behaviors compulsively despite harmful consequences.

 The Role of Consequences